jeevanbisht/ConditionalAccessPolicies/api/CAPolicies-update.md

 In the request body, provide a JSON object with the parameters that need to be updated.
 The following table shows the possible parameters.

 ## JSON representation
-Here is a sample JSON representation of the microsoft.graph.conditionalAccessApplications Complex type .
+Here is a sample JSON representation of the microsoft.graph.conditionalAccessApplications Complex type, below are the minimum parameters required for the update operation.

 ```json